 Emerald is also making a big deal of two unique onboard features – and rightly so.
 The line’s new, purpose-built vessels will feature heated swimming pools with retractable glass ‘Magrodome’-style roofs and nearby gelato stations as well as bars.
 Emerald Star and Emerald Sky will also boast indoor cinemas, where guests will be able to watch classic favorites as well as recent releases.

-Rather than competing with parent company Scenic, Emerald Waterways seems to be designed to purposefully compete with lines like Viking River Cruises.
-As such, Emerald Waterways won’t offer the same inclusions as Scenic, but the trade-off is a lower price-point that should attract travelers who may have been on the fence about river cruising.
+Rather than competing with parent company Scenic, Emerald Cruises seems to be designed to purposefully compete with lines like Viking River Cruises.
+As such, Emerald Cruises won’t offer the same inclusions as Scenic, but the trade-off is a lower price-point that should attract travelers who may have been on the fence about river cruising.

-As an incentive, Emerald Waterways is offering $500 per person in airfare savings on voyages booked by October 31, 2013.
+As an incentive, Emerald Cruises is offering $500 per person in airfare savings on voyages booked by October 31, 2013.

 One thing is certain: The pressure on river cruise lines to innovate in the European market isn’t letting up one bit.

-We’ll have more details on Emerald Waterways as they become available.
+We’ll have more details on Emerald Cruises as they become available.
 Until then, why not have a peek at our profile of parent company, Scenic Tours.